 The exact color, shape, and size of the speculum can appear to vary based on the angle of viewing, wing position, and the lighting conditions, which can dramatically affect the color of the iridescent feathers.
 The speculum is typically brighter and larger in males, just as most drakes have flashier overall plumage than female ducks.

 In addition to ducks, some parrot species and other birds also have a distinct speculum, though less often iridescent and not as notable as with duck species.
-Depending on how the bird holds its wings, the speculum may not be visible when perched or at rest, but it is always visible in flight.
+Depending on how the bird holds its wings or its overall posture, the speculum may not be visible when perched or at rest, but it is always visible in flight.

 What a Speculum Isn't